ReactTraining/react-workshop/README.md

 Do you want us to remember this course selection? [y/n]: y
 ```

-If choosing `y` to the "remember" question you won't get the "Which Course?" menu again.
+If you choose `y` to "remember" the selection, you won't get the "Which Course?" menu again the next time you do `npm start`.

 After a course is chosen: